 Trilaciclib is also being tested outside of SCLC.
 In 2017 we initiated a randomized Phase 2 trial of trilaciclib in patients with first-/second-/third-line metastatic triple-negative breast cancer (mTNBC) receiving gemcitabine and carboplatin.
 Enrollment was completed in the second quarter of 2018.
 At the December 2018 San Antonio Breast Cancer Symposium (SABCS), we presented preliminary trilaciclib data demonstrating improvement in progression-free survival (PFS).
-The Company anticipates presenting updated PFS data in the fourth quarter of 2019.
+In September, the Company presented updated data demonstrating significant improvement in overall survival.
+These data were presented at the ESMO 2019 Congress and published in The Lancet Oncology.
+The Company has shared the findings with the FDA.
+G1 is planning trials in TNBC and colorectal cancer in 2020.